 3. Using a Web Browser

-Tabs are a small feature that makes a big difference.
-Open several pages at once, and switch between them without losing your place.
-I keep my email in one tab and my work in another, which saves me from constant clicking.
+Learning to use tabs is a small step that can make a big difference.
+You can open several pages at once and switch between them without losing your place.
+I keep email in one tab and work in another, which saves me from constant clicking.

-It also helps to clear your history and cache now and then.
-This simple step keeps your browser running smoothly and protects your privacy on shared devices.
+It also helps to clear your browsing history and cache every once in a while.
+This keeps your browser running smoothly and protects your privacy, especially on a shared device.

 4. Sending and Managing Email

 Email is still one of the most important tools for work, school, and daily life.
-Knowing how to use it well pays off every single day.
+Once you’re comfortable with it, you’ll reach for it constantly.

-Set up a free account with a service like Gmail or Outlook.
-Then practice the basics: writing a message, adding a clear subject line, attaching a file, and hitting send.
-The reply and forward buttons help you keep conversations going.
+Start by setting up a free account with Gmail or Outlook.
+Then practice the core actions: writing a message, adding a clear subject line, attaching a file, and hitting send.
+The reply and forward buttons keep conversations going.

 5. Staying Safe Online

 This skill matters more than ever.
 The internet is full of helpful tools, but it also has scams and threats.
-Learning to stay safe protects your money, your data, and your peace of mind.
+A few good habits protect your money, your data, and your peace of mind.

 Start with strong passwords.
 Use a mix of letters, numbers, and symbols, and skip easy choices like “123456” or your birthday.
-A password manager can store them all, so you don’t have to remember each one.
+A password manager can store them all, so you only need to remember one.

 Watch out for suspicious emails and links.
 If a message asks for personal details or sounds too good to be true, pause before you click.
-Scammers often pretend to be banks or well-known companies.
+Scammers often pretend to be banks or well-known companies, and their messages can look surprisingly real.

-These habits take little effort but offer big protection.
-They’re a core part of the basic computer skills everyone should learn.
+These habits take little effort but offer real protection.

 6. Word Processing

 Whether you’re writing a letter, a report, or a resume, word processing tools make the job easy.
-Programs like Microsoft Word and the free Google Docs cover almost everything you’ll need.
+Microsoft Word and the free Google Docs cover almost everything you’ll need.

-Learn to create a new document, type your text, and save your work.
-Then explore the simple tools: changing the font, making text bold, and adding bullet points.
-These small touches make your writing clear and professional.
+Begin with the essentials: create a new document, type your text, and save your work.
+From there, explore the simple formatting tools:

 7. Working with Spreadsheets

-Spreadsheets sound scary at first, but they’re incredibly useful once you give them a try.
+Spreadsheets can sound intimidating, but they’re genuinely useful once you try them.
 Tools like Microsoft Excel and Google Sheets help you organize numbers, track budgets, and make simple plans.

 Start small.
-Enter numbers into rows and columns, then try a basic formula, like adding up a column of figures.
-That one trick alone can save you from doing math by hand.
+Enter numbers into rows and columns, then try one basic formula, like adding up a column with =SUM(A1:A10).
+That single trick can save you from doing math by hand.

 I use a simple spreadsheet to track my monthly spending.
-Seeing the numbers in one place helped me spot wasteful costs and save more.
+Seeing every cost in one place helped me spot wasteful habits and save more.
 You don’t need to be an expert to get real value from it.

 - Enter and edit data in cells.